Transparent, all-in pricing — surgeon’s fee, operating room, anesthesia, and implants included.

 Cost is one of the first questions every patient asks, and one of the hardest to find a straight answer to online.
 Most plastic surgery websites bury the price behind a consultation form or quote a vague “$5,000 to $15,000” range that tells you nothing useful.

-Breast augmentation at Little Rock Plastic Surgery starts at $6,975 all-in for saline implants and $8,175 all-in for silicone Motiva implants.
-The Motiva Preservé technique — performed by the only Preservé-certified plastic surgeon in Arkansas — is $10,175 all-in.
-Breast augmentation combined with a breast lift is $12,875.
+Breast augmentation at Little Rock Plastic Surgery starts at $7,475 all-in for saline implants and $8,475 all-in for silicone implants, with Motiva Ergonomix silicone at $9,275 all-in.
+The practice’s flagship technique — Motiva Preservé(sometimes written “Preserve”), performed by the only Preservé-certified plastic surgeon in Arkansas — is $12,150 all-in under local anesthesia or $13,500 all-in with twilight sedation.
+Breast augmentation combined with a breast lift is quoted at consultation.

 Breast Augmentation Pricing

 Every price below is all-in.
-That includes the surgeon’s fee, the operating room facility fee at our AAAASF-accredited on-site surgery center, board-certified anesthesia, and the implants themselves.
+That includes the surgeon’s fee, the operating room facility fee at our AAAASF-accredited on-site surgery center, board-certified anesthesia (where applicable), and the implants themselves.
 There are no hidden line items added later.

 | Revision breast augmentation | Quoted at consultation | Varies |